Bourkies/Firebase-Bingo-Platform/README.md

 1.  **Create a Firebase Project**: Go to the Firebase Console and create a new project.
 2.  **Add a Web App**: In your project's dashboard, click the `</>` (Web) icon to register a new web app.
 Give it a nickname and click "Register app".
 3.  **Copy Config**: After registering, Firebase will display a `firebaseConfig` object.
 Copy this entire object.
-3.  **Enable Services**:
+4.  **Enable Services**:
     *   **Authentication**: Go to `Build > Authentication`, click "Get started," and enable **Google** as a sign-in provider.
     *   **Firestore**: Go to `Build > Firestore Database`, create a database in **Production mode**.
 You will be asked for a location; choose one that is geographically close to your users.
     *   **Storage**: Go to `Build > Storage` and get it started.
 5.  **Update Project Config**:
+    *   Create a copy of the `firebase-config.example.js` file and rename it to `firebase-config.js`.
-    *   Open the `firebase-config.js` file.
+    *   Open the new `firebase-config.js` file.
     *   Replace the entire placeholder `firebaseConfig` object with the one you copied from the Firebase console.
+This file is ignored by Git to keep your keys secure.

 ### Step 2: Set Security Rules